drighart/vagrant-development-machine/README.md

 With Vagrant a new virtual machine can be started as specified in the Vagrantfile.
 In this example a lot of development tooling is installed.
 Of course, it is also possible to install a more data-science virtual machine with RStudio, Python3, Anaconda etc...

-Go to https://www.vagrantup.com/downloads.html and download and use the installer to install Vagrant (for instance in the folder C:\vagrant-config).
-Set the environment variable VAGRANT_HOME to another folder (NOT the installation folder because this is readonly).
-This folder is used to put in the virtual boxes and other stuff.
+Go to https://www.vagrantup.com/downloads.html and download and use the installer to install Vagrant (for instance in the folder C:\vagrant).
+Set the environment variable **VAGRANT_HOME** to another folder (NOT the installation folder because this is readonly, and for instance C:\vagrant-config).
+This folder is used to store the virtual boxes and other stuff.

 Go to https://www.virtualbox.org/wiki/Downloads and download and use the installer to install VirtualBox.